Outgoing Turing Students

 Turing Scheme

 The Turing Scheme is the UK government's funding programme for outgoing global study or work abroad activities.
-Turing Scheme funding is in place for the 2022/23 academic year, following successful delivery of the first year of the scheme at Oxford in 2021/22.
-The University plans to bid for further funding at the next available opportunity in order to support future academic years, and will update this page as information becomes available.
+Turing Scheme funding is already in place for the 2023/24 academic year.
+The University is currently bidding for funding for the 2024/25 academic year.
+This page will be updated as new information becomes available.

 Turing Scheme – Outgoing Students